-The Global Meeting on Law and Society will take place in Lisbon, Portugal, from July 13-16, 2022.
-The conference will be held at ISCTE University Institute of Lisbon with institutional support from DINÂMIA’CET and CIES at ISCTE.
-It will be the 7th Global conference, which is held approximately every 5 years. #GlobalLawSociety2022 will also feature hybrid components for those who cannot make the trip to Portugal.
+The Global Meeting on Law and Society took place in Lisbon, Portugal, from July 13-16, 2022.
+The conference was held at ISCTE University Institute of Lisbon with organizational support from DINÂMIA’CET and CIES at ISCTE.
+It was the 7th Global conference, which is held approximately every 5 years.
+For the first time ever, it also featured hybrid components.

 Rage, Reckoning, & Remedy